Atera vs. ConnectWise: Comparison and Expert Reviews for 2026

 |---|---|

-| Remote Monitoring | Both provide real-time endpoint monitoring, alerts, and patch management to help you maintain device health and visibility across your environment. |
+| Remote Monitoring | Both provide real-time monitoring of endpoints, along with alerts and patch management capabilities to help maintain system health and visibility across your environment. |

 | Reporting & Analytics | Both offer reporting and analytics features that help you monitor performance, track service metrics, and review system activity for better decision-making. |